spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 This tutorial example will use [Packer](https://www.packer.io/) to create a VM template from the Edge installer ISO image, and later, the guide will use [GOVC](https://github.com/vmware/govmomi/tree/main/govc#govc) to clone the VM template to provision three VMs.
 You do not have to install these tools (Packer, GOVC) on your Linux machine.
 Instead, this section will use our official tutorials container as a jump host with already installed tools. <br />

 ## Create a VM Template
 Use the following heredoc script to create a file, **.packerenv**, containing the VMWare vCenter details as environment variables.
-You will need the server URL, login credentials, and names of the data center, data store, resource pool, folder, cluster, and network.
+You will need the server URL, login credentials, and names of the data center, data store, resource pool, folder, cluster, and DHCP enabled network.
 <br />

 ```bash